The Trap Snaps Shut at Midnight: Plot

-Cotton persuades Hutton to take, gets hold of the canisters.
-Link and his men are already at the hiding place, and Cotton is knocked out.
-When Cotton comes to, he finds out Link has killed Hutton and has the canisters of nitroglycerin.
+Cotton promises Hutton protection from Link if he surrenders the canisters.
+Hutton agrees but Link and his men are already at the hiding place, and Cotton is knocked out.
+When Cotton comes to, Hutton is dead and Link is in possession of the nitroglycerin.
 Link then informs the FBI he wants one million dollars for the canisters, otherwise he will let one of them explode somewhere in Manhattan.
-Link then calls a NYC newspaper with the information about the missing nitroglycerin to put pressure on the government and embarrass the FBI.
+He calls a NYC newspaper with the information about the missing nitroglycerin to put pressure on the government and embarrass the FBI.
 This causes a panic in Manhattan.

-Cotton trails one of Link's henchmen and discovers they have one of the canisters hanging from The Manhattan Bridge, and manages to stop the goon from setting off the nitroglycerin.
+Cotton trails one of Link's henchmen and discovers they have one of the canisters hanging from The Manhattan Bridge.
+He manages to stop the goon from setting off the nitroglycerin.
 Dr. Smeat shows up to help cool down the canister.

 Link decides to kidnap Dr. Smeat to pressure the FBI further.
 The FBI decides to pay the ransom as a trap.
-The money handed over to Maureen in a briefcase, who escapes in a taxi.
-She takes the money to Link's accomplices, while Link stays with canisters and maintains contact over the radio.
-When Link's hears radio interference, he has his men search the briefcase.
-When they find the FBI had planted a tracking device in the case, Cotton and Decker bust in.
-Link hears this over his radio decides to set off the nitroglycerin, but Dr. Smeat yells their location (the Pennsylvania Express) over the radio to Cotton before Link can knock Dr. Smeat out.
-Cotton races to the railway and is able to kills Link before time is up.
+A briefcase containing the money is handed over to Maureen, who escapes in a taxi.
+She takes the money to Link's accomplices, while Link stays with the canisters and maintains contact over the radio.
+Link hears radio interference and has his men search the briefcase.
+When they find the tracking device, Cotton and Decker bust in.
+Link hears this over his radio and decides to set off the nitroglycerin, but Dr. Smeat yells their location (the Pennsylvania Express) over the radio to Cotton before Link can knock Dr. Smeat out.
+Cotton races to the railway and is able to kill Link before time is up.
 The FBI countdown clock stops at 0:07 minutes before the canisters get too warm.

-Jerry is granted a well-deserved vacation, but as he's at the airport, he's called over the PA system that he's needed.
+Jerry is granted a well-deserved vacation, but his boss has him called out over the airport's PA system because of another urgent case.